Ying-Kai-Liao/ntust-civil-engineering-toolpack/README.md

 ## Features

-- **Soil Mechanics Tools**: Calculate and analyze soil consolidation results, including CIU tests.
+- **CIU test**: Conduct and interpret soil consolidation tests, focusing on CIU (Consolidated Undrained) test results to determine the mechanical properties of soil. 半圓
-- **Structural Analysis**: Perform detailed analysis of structural components and systems.
+- **Cassagrande Analysis**: Execute comprehensive analyses of structural components and systems, applying Casagrande's principles to evaluate soil behavior and stability.
-- **Hydraulics**: Tools for fluid dynamics and hydraulic engineering calculations.
+- **Taylor Analysis**: Utilize advanced tools and methodologies for fluid dynamics and hydraulic engineering calculations, employing Taylor's principles to model and solve complex flow problems.
-- **Material Science**: Analyze and test the properties of construction materials.
-- **Surveying**: Utilities for land surveying and geospatial data analysis.
-- **Construction Management**: Project planning and management tools to streamline construction processes.
-- **Transportation Engineering**: Evaluate and design transportation systems and infrastructure.

 ## Installation

 Clone the repository and install the necessary dependencies: